MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-protection-app-initialization-cpp.md

 The MIP SDK implements authentication using class extensibility, which provides a mechanism to share authentication work with the client application.
 The client must acquire a suitable OAuth2 access token, and provide to the MIP SDK at runtime.

-Create an implementation for an authentication delegate, by extending the SDK's `mip::AuthDelegate` class, and overriding/implementing the `mip::AuthDelegate::AcquireOAuth2Token()` pure virtual function. **Follow the steps detailed under [File API Applcation Initialization Quickstart](quick-app-initialization-cpp.md).** The authentication delegate is instantiated and used later, by the Protection profile and Protection engine objects.
+Create an implementation for an authentication delegate, by extending the SDK's `mip::AuthDelegate` class, and overriding/implementing the `mip::AuthDelegate::AcquireOAuth2Token()` pure virtual function. **Follow the steps detailed under [File SDK Applcation Initialization Quickstart](quick-app-initialization-cpp.md).** The authentication delegate is instantiated and used later, by the Protection profile and Protection engine objects.

 ## Implement a consent delegate

-Now create an implementation for a consent delegate, by extending the SDK's `mip::ConsentDelegate` class, and overriding/implementing the `mip::AuthDelegate::GetUserConsent()` pure virtual function.  **Follow the steps detailed under [File API Applcation Initialization Quickstart](quick-app-initialization-cpp.md).** The consent delegate is instantiated and used later, by the Protection profile and Protection engine objects.
+Now create an implementation for a consent delegate, by extending the SDK's `mip::ConsentDelegate` class, and overriding/implementing the `mip::AuthDelegate::GetUserConsent()` pure virtual function.  **Follow the steps detailed under [File SDK Applcation Initialization Quickstart](quick-app-initialization-cpp.md).** The consent delegate is instantiated and used later, by the Protection profile and Protection engine objects.

 ## Construct a Protection profile and engine